kinggeorges12/JellyBridge/README.md

 1. **Configuration validation fails**: Ensure all required fields are filled
 2. **Authentication errors**: Verify Jellyseerr credentials and URL
-3. **No shows appearing**: Check service IDs and directory paths
+3. **No shows appearing**: Check network configuration and directory paths
-4. **Webhook not working**: Verify webhook URL and Jellyfin webhook configuration
+4. **Library not updating**: Check that library management is enabled and directories are accessible

 ### Debug Steps